December 21, 2020 Advancement Updates, Including Time Extensions

 Community Service Reporting — Units are strongly encouraged to submit information about each Eagle Scout service project via the Community Service website.

 Eagle Documents: Policy for submission.

-Guide to Advancement: In order to stay current with National’s continuing improvements to forms and documentation, we refer you to their authoritative website, especially for the Guide to Advancement, updated for 2015.
+Guide to Advancement: In order to stay current with National’s continuing improvements to forms and documentation, we refer you to their authoritative website, especially for the Guide to Advancement.